mms-fcul/mms-wiki/useful-info/cluster.md

 ## Cluster status
 If this information is being show the machine is properly running as part of slurm, but that is not always the case.
 Some machines may have some hardware issue and be down for repair, have been rebooted or be offline all together.
 These statuses obscure the system resources because they are not in the slurm queue and thus are not being monitored.
 In order to get the real occupation you need to tunnel into the machine (`ssh bioXXX`) and analyse the `top` output.
 You will find that it provides more information than `s-hosts`, including the information on load and CPU usage discussed previously.

+# What are the machines for
+## GPU machines should not be used to run analysis
+The machines with the names bio001 up to bio150 are fitted with GPUs and should be exclusively used to run GPU jobs through the slurm.
+As most of these nodes also double as workstations, the resources of these machines are already stretched thin and should not be overloaded with additional jobs (be them initializations, minimizations or analysis).
+ ## Nodes with names over bio151 should be used to run init, min and analysis instead
+ You will eventually find you need to run jobs outside of the slurm, be them initialization, minimization or other analysis.
+For these you can use any machine with a name over bio151.
+Just make sure to consult
+ - `s-hosts` to ensure the machine has available cores (the fewerr occupied cores the better); and
+ - `rtop bio###` to make sure there are no other non-slurm jobs running.
+This is because you should **make sure to not run more than one init/min/analysis per machine**.
+For analysis that could take advantage of GPU acceleration you should take advantage of GPU nodes outside the queue (flagged for DRAIN for example) and **avoid running them in your local workstation**